Adaptive-Resolution Field Mapping Using Gaussian Process Fusion with Integral Kernels: Abstract

 \section{Abstract}

-Unmanned aerial vehicles (UAVs) are rapidly gaining popularity in a variety of environmental monitoring tasks.
-A key requirement for autonomous operation is the ability to perform efficient environmental mapping and path planning online, given their limited on-board resources constraining operation time and computational capacity.
-To address this, we present an adaptive-resolution approach for terrain mapping based on the Nd-tree structure and Gaussian Processes (GPs).
-Our approach enables retaining details in areas of interest using higher map resolutions while compressing information in uninteresting areas at coarser resolutions to achieve a compact map representation of the environment.
-A key aspect of our approach is an integral kernel encoding spatial correlation of 2D grid cells, which enables merging uninteresting grid cells in a theoretically sound way.
-Results show that our approach is more efficient in terms of time and memory consumption without compromising on mapping quality.
-The resulting adaptive-resolution map accelerates the on-line adaptive path planning as well.
-Both performance enhancement in mapping and planning facilitate the efficiency of autonomous environmental monitoring with UAVs.
+Unmanned aerial vehicles are rapidly gaining popularity in a variety of environmental monitoring tasks.
+A key requirement for their autonomous operation is the ability to perform efficient environmental mapping online, given limited on-board resources constraining operation time, travel distance, and computational capacity.
+To address this, we present an online adaptive-resolution approach for mapping terrain based on Gaussian Process fusion.
+A key aspect of our approach is an integral kernel encoding spatial correlation over the areas of grid cells, which enables modifying map resolution while maintaining correlations in a theoretically sound fashion.
+This way, we can retain details in areas of interest at higher map resolutions while compressing information in uninteresting areas at coarser resolutions to achieve a compact map representation of the environment.
+We evaluate the performance of our approach on both synthetic and real-world data.
+Results show that our method is more efficient in terms of mapping time and memory consumption without compromising on map quality.
+Finally, we integrate our mapping strategy into an adaptive path planning framework to show that it facilitates information gathering efficiency in online settings.